JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q408" title="Australia">
 <param ve-entity eid="Q258" title="South Africa">
 <param ve-entity eid="Q864294" title="Biodiversity hotspot" aliases="biodiversity hotspot">
 The _Pelargonium_, which includes more than 280 accepted species, is native to Southern Africa, Saint Helena, Asia Minor, Madagascar, and Australia.
-However, the great majority of these species are endemic to the Cape of South Africa: a biodiversity hotspot.
+However, the great majority of these species are endemic to the Cape Cape Peninsulaof present-day South Africa: a biodiversity hotspot.
 Given their concentration there, it is not surprising that Portuguese traders, who were the first Europeans to introduce pelargoniums, harvested them in the Cape in the late fifteenth and early sixteenth centuries.
 They transported that fragile and precious cargo to Europe on their return from making colonial voyages.
 <param ve-map center="-7.347, 72.454" zoom="2.5">
 <param ve-map-layer geojson url="https://raw.githubusercontent.com/jstor-labs/plant-humanities/master/geojson/map.pelargonium.geojson" title="pelargonium" active>